9. Mixture models and label switching with MCMC

 Initializing walkers

-We will take a strategy suggested in earlier versions of the Stan manual.
+We will now take a strategy suggested in earlier versions of the Stan manual.
 We noted earlier that the chains tended to stay on a single mode.
 We will initialize the chains to instead start near only one mode.
-This, like any of the fixes for mixture models, does not guarantee that we get good sampling (and we will discuss more diagnostics for good in a future lesson), but it in practice it can work quite well, as it will here.
+This, like any of the fixes for mixture models, does not guarantee that we get good sampling (and we will discuss more diagnostics for good in a future lesson), but it in practice it can work, so we will try it.

 To determine where to start the chains, we will select a chain and start the samplers at the mean.
 First, we need to compute the parameter means for the first chain.